 Encourage all directors to express their views and make sure they are heard.

 Encourage challenging opinions, especially when considering new directions and developments.
 Positively challenging the accepted norm is vital if you are to create a robust business strategy.
-This requires transparency, openness, and trust among the Board.
+This requires transparency, openness, and trust among the board.
 This doesn’t happen by accident.
 It needs to be carefully cultivated and regularly monitored.

 Request feedback after each meeting.
 Directors can tell you how inclusive and welcoming the board is and you can work on any action points that arise ahead of the next meeting.
 BoardClic Express provides a platform for real-time feedback on the effectiveness of regular board meetings.